 Experts agree that every tire has a shelf life.
 Some experts say that any tire six years or older must be replaced.
 Even unused tires, sitting on a shelf, undergo deterioration due to air exposure and the natural elements.
-A spare tire, that has never been used but that has been stored in a vehicle for several years, is anything but new.
-In fact, it is old and may be compromised and unsafe based upon its age.
+A spare tire, that has never been used, but that has been stored in a vehicle for several years, is anything but new.
+In fact, it is old and maybe compromised and unsafe based upon its age.

 More alarming, is that several tires sold by retailers and tire shops as “new” are not.
 These tires may have sat in their inventories for years after the manufacture dates.
 The manufacture date of a tire is so critical that it is required by law that it be affixed to every tire.
 Tires are required to have a Department of Transportation date code or identification number.
-The date code or number start with DOT and is then followed by four numbers.
+The date code or number starts with DOT and is then followed by four numbers.
 Those four numbers specify the week and year of manufacture.
 For example, “DOT 5114” would signify that the tire was manufactured in the 51st week of the year 2014.

 It is critical to examine these numbers when purchasing “new” tires.
-If the date code or identification code of a tire, is several years old, you are not getting a new tire at all and using the tires may be dangerous.
+If the date code or identification code of a tire, is several years old, you are not getting a new tire at all, and using the tires may be dangerous.
 To learn more about tire labeling dates, click the below video to watch an investigative journalist piece discussing the same.

 The attorneys at Scottsdale Injury Lawyers recommend taking your vehicle for a tire inspection before going on any road trip.
 If you are going on a trip longer than 100 miles, then you should get a pre-trip tire safety inspection.
-Discount Tire has several locations throughout Scottsdale and the greater Phoenix area and will do it free of charge.
+Discount Tire has many locations throughout Scottsdale and the greater Phoenix area and will do it free of charge.
 They will even inflate your tires to proper specifications.
 A pre-tire safety inspection will help keep your family safe and may prevent you and your loved ones from suffering serious injuries due to a tire blowout.

 Dangerous Tire Recalls

 Another way to protect against a dangerous tire blowout is to make sure that the tires you are using are not recalled.
-Tire manufactures regularly recall tires upon learning that they are unsafe or that there is a product defect.
+Tire manufacturers regularly recall tires upon learning that they are unsafe or that there is a product defect.
 However, despite tires being recalled, many retailers and tire shops never learn about the recall or care about it.
 These retailers and shops continue to sell dangerous recalled tires to unsuspecting consumers.

 In addition, even if a tire was deemed safe when purchased, it can later be recalled.
 Once a tire is recalled, the person who bought it may never learn about it.
 Instead, these individuals will continue to drive at high rates of speed on tires that are literally ticking time bombs.
 Once a blowout occurs, it is very difficult to control a vehicle.
 Even the most experienced and skilled drivers are unable to do so.
-A tire blowout, at a high rate of speed, often times leads to severe car crashes and horrible injuries.
+A tire blowout, at a high rate of speed, oftentimes leads to severe car crashes and horrible injuries.

 Click the following video to learn more about the dangers and issues associated with recalled tires.